ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IAreaTypeEllipse.rst

 IAreaTypeEllipse
 ================

-.. py:class:: IAreaTypeEllipse
+.. py:class:: ansys.stk.core.stkobjects.IAreaTypeEllipse

    object

    AgAreaTypeEllipse used to access the MajorAxis MinorAxis and Bearing of the AreaTarget AreaType.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IAreaTypeEllipse

 Overview
 --------